Norman Love: Career

 Love served as corporate executive pastry chef for Ritz-Carlton from 1991 to 2001, opening hotel pastry kitchens in such locations as Boston, Dubai and Bali.
 Love left Ritz-Carlton after 10 years to focus on the culinary event production company, Carymax LLC, with co-founder Michael Schneider.
 The company's pastry competitions were a hit with viewers and became the basis for the TV series Food Network Challenge.

 Love was one of only 26 selected to appear on Julia Child's show "Baking with Julia" on PBS, creating Banana Stuffed Cinnamon Sugar Beignets.
-In addition, Godiva Chocolatier has Love do a limited edition line of chocolates that they label as their exclusive "G" Collection.
+In addition, Godiva Chocolatier has Love create a limited edition line of chocolates that they label as their exclusive "G" Collection.
 Flavors include Lemon Drop, Tart Raspberry, Bananas Foster, Apple Pie, Tahitian Vanilla, P.B. & Jam, Salted Caramel, Caramel Macchiato.
 Furthermore, almost every chocolatier who makes shell-molded chocolates has at least one piece that uses one of the techniques that Love has perfected.

 While there are only four storefronts (Naples, Estero, and two in Fort Myers, FL), Norman Love Confections can be found in other locations across the country.